robusta-dev/robusta/docs/configuration/ai-analysis.rst

 .. details:: Getting Azure_API_VERSION and Preventing Rate Limit

-  The following instructions cover how to get the correct AZURE_API_VERSION value and also how to increase the token limit to prevent rate limiting.
+  The following instructions cover how to get the correct AZURE_API_VERSION value and also how to increase the token limit to prevent any rate limits.

   1. Go to your azure portal and choose `Azure OpenAI`
     .. image:: /images/AzureAI/AzureAI_HolmesStep1.png